The Nine Most European Cities in North America

 Rich in culture, full of charm and steeped in fascinating history, European towns and cities have captivated travelers from across the pond for centuries.
-Enticed to sample the local delicacies, take in unique architecture and cultivate a better understand their rich history, North Americans often yearn to spend quality time in the 'old world.'
+Enticed to sample the local delicacies, take in unique architecture and cultivate a better understanding of their rich history, North Americans often yearn to spend quality time in the "old world."
 Surprisingly, much of the magic one can see, taste and smell in Europe can also be experienced in a handful of particularly special cities across North America.
 Next time you're looking to get away, consider visiting one our favorite Euro-style American cities.

 Boston, Massachusetts (Pop.
 685,000), British Influence